DaPigGuy/PiggyCustomEnchants/README.md

 PiggyCustomEnchants is an open-sourced custom enchants plugin for PMMP.

+## Notice - Namespace Refactor
+As of `v1.3.0`, the namespace for PiggyCustomEnchants has been changed from `PiggyCustomEnchants\Main` to `DaPigGuy\PiggyCustomEnchants\Main` in order to comply with Poggit's C1a rule.
+If you currently use the API, please make sure to update accordingly.
+We are sorry for the inconvenience this might have caused.

 <!-- If one question constantly persists, add the Q/A in here. -->
 ## FAQ
 **Q:** How do I create/use an enchanted book? </br>